tdpreece/webpack_example/README.md

 ## Getting started
-First, I pretty much followed Webpack's getting [started tutorial](http://webpack.github.io/docs/tutorials/getting-started/).
+First, I followed Webpack's getting [started tutorial](http://webpack.github.io/docs/tutorials/getting-started/).

-I created a new pm project and installed webpack
+I created a new npm project and installed webpack
 ```bash
 npm init
 npm install --save-dev webpack
 ```

-I then created two Javascript files to demonstrate how to use Javascript defined in another module.
+I then created two Javascript files to demonstrate how to use Javascript that is defined in another module.

 ```Javascript
 // content.js